-The end of S3 marks the end of a pupil's broad general education and therefore it is an appropriate time to reflect on what has been learned, the skills that have been developed and achievements to date.
+The end of S3 marks the end of a pupil's broad general education and therefore it is an appropriate time to reflect on what has been learned: the skills that have been developed and achievements to date.
 All pupils will complete a profile.
 This is not a report as it will be completed by the pupil and will be a positive record of what has been achieved.
 It will emphasise strengths and help the pupils to plan for future learning and development.
 It will build on pupils' abilities to reflect on their learning and in some cases will be the beginning of a personal statement which will be required for college, university and job applications.
 Increasingly applicants at all levels are required to be able to write and talk about their skills and achievements as well as their formal qualifications and experiences.

-Aberdeen City Council will produce a profile format for all city schools to use.
-This is currently being discussed and developed.
+Aberdeen City Council provides a profile format for all city schools to use.